 Springtime is upon us!
 While this does mean warmer weather and more opportunities to drive with the windows down, what immediately comes to my mind is the migration of bass from their deep, winter haunts, toward the shallow banks and flats for spawning.
 This migration happens every year as part of the bass lifecycle, regardless of species.

-For those of you who live in Florida, Texas and other Southern states, the pre-spawn is either in full swing or just wrapping up, but for the rest of the country, it is about to be THE BEST time of the year to catch the biggest bass of your life!
+For those of you who live in Florida, Texas and other Southern states, the pre-spawn has mostly wrapped up and bass are on beds, but for the rest of the country, it is about to be THE BEST time of the year to catch the biggest bass of your life!

 Busting Springtime Bass Myths